 We are Pressured

-Why do people take steroids?
+Why do people take?
 There are some cases in which peer pressure plays a huge role in this decision, and this is especially true among fitness and athletic circles in gyms around the world.
 Men and women alike feel pressured by those around them, particularly when they go to seek advice.
 Though it may seem unrealistic to those who have never been in the situation, there are times when simply asking someone how they managed to develop their traps turns into a conversation about Dianabol and testosterone supplements.

 We Want more Frequent and Productive Workouts